Elevate CX with unified, enterprise-grade listening

 🔗 Automation workflow

-This is the broad overview to use conversational surveys for feedback.
+This is a broad overview of using conversational surveys for feedback.
 Individual steps will vary based on your survey platform or any tool you use for similar purposes:

-Step 1: Pick a conversational or AI-first survey platform like Sprinklr Insights (👋 that’s us).
+Step 1: Pick a conversational or AI-first survey platform like Sprinklr’s.
 Make sure your choice supports multiple channels: email, SMS, direct survey links, QR codes, social media platforms, in-app and through website integrations, etc.

-🔥If you’re using Sprinklr Insights - You can correlate conversational survey feedback with indirect feedbackfrom social and digital channels, review sites, and service interactions.
+PRO TIP: You can correlate conversational survey feedback with indirect feedback from social and digital channels, review sites, and service interactions on a Sprinklr Insights dashboard.
 This can help you validate survey responses by comparing the structured and unstructured feedback.

 3. Gather feedback and sentiment using social listening